SpeechColab/GigaSpeech2/README.md

     <img src="https://img.shields.io/badge/License-Apache2.0-red" alt="Apache2.0">
 </div>

 This is the official repository of the GigaSpeech 2 dataset.
-For details of how we created the dataset, please refer to our [arxiv preprint paper](https://arxiv.org/pdf/2406.11546).
+For details of how we created the dataset, please refer to our [arXiv preprint paper](https://arxiv.org/pdf/2406.11546).

 GigaSpeech 2 version: 2.0 (TODO)